When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Photo courtesy of Shimano

 When compared with the Fazua Evation and X35 drive systems, the Shimano Steps E6100 produces considerably more assistance.
-It’s not a million miles away from the high performance Bosch CX performance line or even the Shimano Steps E8000 e-MTB system.
+It’s not a million miles away from the high-performance Bosch CX performance line or even the Shimano Steps E8000 e-MTB system.

 Another great thing about the E6100 system is the wealth of functionality and information available from the display.
 When you compare it to the entry-level Bosch Purion display, there’s no comparison.
 There is the usual info like speed, trip computer, assist level and battery indicator plus other useful information like estimated battery range and pedalling cadence (rpm).
 You also have the option of removing the display altogether or downloading an app and using your Android or Apple smartphone as the display.

-The display is clear and easy to read, and there is also Bluetooth and ANT+ connectivity – you can even pair the display with a Garmin or Sigma cycle computer (see below).
-You can also connect a lighting system and operate it using the display – really useful for commuting in the winter.
+The display is clear and easy to read, and there is also Bluetooth and ANT+ connectivity – you can even pair the display with a Garmin or Sigma Cycle computer (see below).
+You can also connect a lighting system and operate it using the display – useful for commuting in the winter.

-Shimano also offer a companion app the Shimano E-Tube Project – this can be downloaded as an Android or Apple smartphone app, and there is a version for Windows for your laptop or PC.
+Shimano also offers a companion app the Shimano E-Tube Project – this can be downloaded as an Android or Apple smartphone app, and there is a version for Windows for your laptop or PC.
 From here you can download firmware updates and even configure certain pedal assist characteristics.
 Through this app you can also turn your smartphone (or Garmin) into the display – there is a list of supported devices on the Garmin website.

-Alivio is at the lower end of Shimano’s MTB groupset range, but in my experience it is reliable and works well.
-The Alivio RD-M4000 rear derailleur has always been my ‘go to’ mech when I’ve wanted to use a wider range gear cassette on my touring bike and road bike.
+Alivio is at the lower end of Shimano’s MTB groupset range, but in my experience, it is reliable and works well.
+The Alivio RD-M4000 rear derailleur has always been my ‘go-to’ mech when I’ve wanted to use a wider range gear cassette on my touring bike and road bike.
 It will easily work with an 11-36 cassette and I have successfully used an Alivio derailleur with an 11-40 rear cassette with no noticeable reduction in shifting quality.